techidaily/site-win11/source/_posts/preventing-interruptions-during-steam-video-streaming.md

  Below are some possible causes behind the endless loading with the recommended troubleshooting tips:

 * **Poor internet connection:** Your internet connection may be at fault, causing the broadcast not to load properly.
-To solve this, learn[how to speed up your internet on Windows](https://www.makeuseof.com/tag/fix-internet-speed-windows-tweaks/) so your PC can handle the broadcast.
+To solve this, learn [how to speed up your internet on Windows](https://www.makeuseof.com/tag/fix-internet-speed-windows-tweaks/) so your PC can handle the broadcast.
-* **A corrupted browser DNS cache:** If you’re watching the broadcast on a browser, ensure you[clear your browser’s DNS cache](https://www.makeuseof.com/chrome-edge-firefox-safari-opera-browser-clear-dns-cache/) first.
+* **A corrupted browser DNS cache:** If you’re watching the broadcast on a browser, ensure you [clear your browser’s DNS cache](https://www.makeuseof.com/chrome-edge-firefox-safari-opera-browser-clear-dns-cache/) first.
 Then, restart your computer and re-check for the issue.
 * **An ad blocker is active:** While ad blockers block only the ads "mostly'', they sometimes mess with a website's functionality too.
 It could be the case with you as well.
 To check, you must disable your current ad blocker and restart the browser once.

 ## 3\.
 Your Web Browser Does Not Support the Features Required